django/deps/draft/0000-background-workers.rst

 Async tasks
 -----------

-Where the underlying task runner supports it, backends may also provide an ``async``-compatible interface for task running, using ``a``-prefixed methods:
+Where the underlying task runner supports it, backends may also provide an ``async``-compatible interface for task queueing, using ``a``-prefixed methods:

 .. code:: python